m-vila/Best-restaurants-in-Bangalore/README.md

 # Best-restaurants-in-Bangalore

-This project is an example of exploratory data analysis, working with [a dataset from Kaggle](https://www.kaggle.com/himanshupoddar/zomato-bangalore-restaurants).

-My business case was: "What do successful restaurants in Bangalore have in common?"
+**The Dataset**
+For this analysis, I chose the following [dataset from Kaggle](https://www.kaggle.com/himanshupoddar/zomato-bangalore-restaurants).

+**The Business Case**
+A client X has hired us to do some business analysis of the restaurant offer in Bangalore, India.
+The client is interested in opening a new restaurant and is open in terms of the theme and the type (food chain/ fancy restaurant).
+X just wants it to be different and, of course, successful.

+**The Approach**
-In order to determine that I researched the general trends from highly rated restaurants (affordable and expensive ones).
+In order to determine the formula for success I researched the general trends from highly rated restaurants (affordable and expensive ones).
 Did they offered online order?
 Where were they located?
 Which food did they offered?
 What is their cost?

-These were my conclusions:
+**The Conclusions**

 **General trends from the restaurants**